tyleralbee/Stealth-CME-Detection/README.md

  - SDO EVE telemetry
  - Provided by LASP (Laboratory for Atmospheric and Space Physics at CU)
  - http://lasp.colorado.edu/home/eve/data/data-access/
- - We have downloaded chunks, but not all of it yet.
+ - We have downloaded chunks, but not all of it ye
  - Shawn works at LASP, so he has permenent access to this data

 **Proposed work**: